bitzl/iiif-forager/README.md

 :warning: _some APIs and configuration parameters are still experimental.
 Use with caution!_

 IIIF Presentation API server for images organized in directories, written in Rust.
+Supports [Presentation API 3.0](https://iiif.io/api/presentation/3.0/).

 Try it with samples in this repository: